 Prior to joining the team at the Central Texas Attachment & Trauma Center (CTATC), Jason’s career considerations had included mountaineering, captaining a sea vessel, and/or writing romance novels.
 These specializations, however, were not aligned with Jason’s educational pursuits; for which he was passionate.

-Jason specializes in adoption, attachment, and trauma and provides therapy for children and families age 7 and older.
-He is a Trust-Based Relational Intervention (TBRI®) Practitioner and is looking forward to undertaking training in EMDR (Eye Movement Desensitization & Reprocessing) trained, has completed training in TheraPlay Levels I and II and is working towards certification, and hopes to engage in Circle of Security training soon.
+Jason specializes in adoption, attachment, and trauma and provides therapy for children and families age 4 and older.
+He is a Trust-Based Relational Intervention (TBRI®) Practitioner, is EMDR (Eye Movement Desensitization & Reprocessing) trained, has completed training in TheraPlay Levels I and II and is working towards certification, and hopes to engage in Circle of Security training soon.
 In 2019, Jason will participate in a year-long immersive course in interpersonal neurobiology with Bonnie Badenoch, MFT, PhD.

 Jason also enjoys working within adventure and experiential therapeutic settings.
 To that end, he is pleased to be able to offer equine-assisted therapy within his practice, as well as other out-of-the-office experiences.

 In addition to working with adoptive families, Jason is an international adoptive parent.
-He also travels internationally to work with children from hard places and to teach and consult on equine-assisted therapy.
-One such trip involved Jason giving a seminar on equine-assisted psychotherapy for mental health professionals in Kyiv, Ukraine; a first in that country.
+He also travels internationally to work with children, families, and caregivers, and to offer trainings and consultations.
+One such trip involved Jason giving a seminar on equine-assisted psychotherapy for mental health professionals in Kyiv, Ukraine; a reported first in that country.

-Jason presently serves as the Vice-President of the Adoption Knowledge Affiliates, an adoption triad support and education group
+Jason served as the Vice-President of the Adoption Knowledge Affiliates, an adoption triad support and education group, for 2017 and 2018.

-For additional information about therapy with Jason, please visit: www.ElementsWellnessAustin.com
+For additional information about Jason, please visit: www.JasonLedlie.com